dwallet-labs/dwallet-network/docs/docs/core-concepts/dwallets.md

 ## What is a dWallet

-dWallets are Web3 building blocks designed for multi-chain interoperability, they are noncollusive, massively decentralized, programmable and transferable signing mechanism with an address on any other blockchain, that can sign transactions to those networks.
+dWallets are Web3 building blocks designed for multi-chain interoperability, they are noncollusive, massively decentralized, programmable and transferable signing mechanisms with an address on any other blockchain, that can sign transactions to those networks.

 ## Attributes